Paul Keegan · Emily of Fire & Violence: Eliot’s Letters · LRB 22 October 2020

 Eliot’s considerable correspondence with Hale had begun in October 1930, and in 1933 they were still in the foothills.
 Describing his Yale lecture – she was teaching in California – he added: ‘If you don’t see my private joke in talking about how a poet should write letters, no one will.’
 The joke is perhaps that the lecture is unaware of Eliot’s epistolary life (‘Love letters are monotonous; the recipient of the letter should be a mature friend’) – and that it conceals how hard he is thinking about the subject.

 Put differently: here are 1131 letters (eight thousand pages or scans, including envelopes and enclosures), deposited by Emily Hale at Princeton University Library in 1956, not one of which Eliot wrote in the hope of it being read by strangers.
 Under embargo for fifty years after Hale’s death in 1969 – she outlived Eliot by four years – they were unsealed in January 2020 and can now be consulted in situ in Princeton.
-A selection is being prepared by John Haffenden, to be published next year.
 ‘A good deal of publicity is possible without publication (in print),’ Eliot wrote sceptically in his posthumous ‘statement’ about the correspondence, opened at the same time as the Princeton deposit.

 Eliot first met Hale in Boston in 1912, in the house of his cousin Eleanor Hinkley, while a doctoral student at Harvard; they appeared together in amateur theatricals in the spring of 1913; there were concerts and operas (one of Hale’s uncles was a music critic and wrote the programme notes for the Boston Symphony), including a performance of Tristan.
 By 1914 Eliot believed himself to be in love, and to lack encouragement.
 He left for Germany en route to Oxford for the academic year 1914-15, at the end of which he abruptly married Vivien Haigh-Wood and settled in London.
 Contact with Hale eventually resumed.
 In 1927 he told a friend (a fellow American, William Force Stead): ‘I had a letter from a girl in Boston this morning whom I have not seen or heard from for years and years.
 It brought back something to me that I had not known for a long time.’
 In October 1930 she came to tea in London.
 Vivien liked her – ‘You were triumphant all round,’ Eliot wrote unhappily.
 Their correspondence started in earnest.
 On his side a headlong offensive: 92 letters in 1931, 100 in 1932, followed by a letter or more a week until autumn 1939; a more limited correspondence during the war, under the eye of the censor; and a resumption thereafter.